Skip to content

 • Variable Speed Control

-• HUD display of speed, fixations, timestamp
+• HUD display of speed, fixations, timestamp, and gear status

 • Dynamic animations of RPM, MPH gauges, steering wheel, tires, and more